Scale your business with our modular plugins.

 Conclusion

-The good news is that adding default attributes is an easy task.
+The good news is that adding default attributes is easy.

 If you don’t have coding skills, you can use Direct Checkout for WooCommerce and add the default product attributes with a couple of clicks.